 tests/baseline_images/ folder structure.

-For example, create your unittest located in
+For example, create your test function located in

 tests/test_regressor/test_myvisualizer.py as follows: